 Support After the Emergency

-- Contact the Wellness Center at 8-2530 if you would like to talk to a mental health professional about what happened.
+Contact the Wellness Center at 8-2530 from a campus phone and press option 3 if you would like to talk to a mental health professional about what happened.
 Situations such as these can have impact on you.

 If you have made a referral to the Wellness Center, it is understandable that you might want to follow-up to see how the student is doing.
 Because of the importance of a student's right to privacy, professional standards of confidentiality and privileged communication laws bind the mental health professionals at the Wellness Center to strict confidentiality including whether a student kept an appointment or is being seen at the Center.
 However, if a student wishes that a mental health professional talk with you, the student must ask to sign a release of information form.